dotsilva/txconfig/README.md

 ./txconfig/setup.sh
 ```

-##updating
+#updates

-to upgrade dependencies used by this config just run in termux:
+to update dependencies used by this config just run in termux:

 ```
 txdeps
 ```

-you can also fork this repo so you can have better management,
+you can also fork this repo so you can have better management;
-you can change dotfiles and jut run
+you can change dotfiles in the repo and apply by running:

 ```
 txdots
 ```

-to instantly apply it to your termux